 As I and my travelling companions discovered on a recent trip to southern India, there are many more Taj properties that deserve to be equally well known, as much for their heritage and environmental credentials as their opulence.
 Here are five — plus a non-Taj hotel, Svatma, which owing to its exceptional intimacy and sensitive aesthetics I could not omit.

 TAJ FALAKNUMA PALACE, HYDERABAD

 Our horse-drawn carriage carries us up the hill, the lights and noise of the city of Hyderabad receding into the distance.
-Suddenly, the Nizam’s former palace, built in 1894 across 32 acres (13ha) and meticulously restored by his Turkish wife Princess Esra, materialises out of the darkness like some extravagant architectural fantasy.
+Suddenly, the Nizam’s former palace, built in 1894 across 32 acres (13ha) and meticulously restored, materialises out of the darkness like some extravagant architectural fantasy.